carltongibson/django-staticsite/README.md

 I'd like to be able to enable Django staticsite in production too — that way we could serve the static file if it already existed and generate it — whilst writing it to the filesystem for next time — if not.
 If you know how to do this without breaking APPEND_SLASHES [please open an issue](https://github.com/carltongibson/django-staticsite/issues/new).

+## Per-URL Contexts ##

+To enable per-URL contexts define a `STATICSITE_CONTEXT_HELPER_MODULE` setting.
+If defined, the referenced module must exist and must expose a `context_map` attribute.

+`context_map` must be a dictionary-like object mapping URL path fragments — such as `index.html` to a context dictionary that will be passed to the template for rendering.

+The `STATICSITE_CONTEXT_HELPER_MODULE` may employ _Any Means™_ to generate the `context_map`.

 ##Deployment/Production##

 As part of your deployment script run the management command to build the static site: